U.S. Route 1A

 U.S. Route 1A (US 1A) is the name of several highways found in the United States.

 North Carolina

 Wake Forest–Youngsville

 U.S. Highway 1A (US 1A) is a 9.0 mi alternate route of US 1 through the towns of Wake Forest and Youngsville.
 While serving the downtown areas of both towns, the highway bypasses the primary commercial district of each.
 US 1A runs concurrently with North Carolina Highway 98 Business (NC 98 Bus.) along South Avenue in Wake Forest and NC 96 in Youngsville.
 US 1A was established in 1953 when US 1 was rerouted to bypass west of Wake Forest and Youngsville.
 The former alignment of US 1 became US 1A.

 Franklinton

 U.S. Highway 1A (US 1A) was established in 1953 when US 1 was rerouted to bypass west Franklinton.
 A two-lane urban highway, it follows the old alignment through the downtown area, via Main Street.
+In November 2023, the American Association of State Highway and Transportation Officials approved a North Carolina Department of Transportation request to decommission the route.